 Some requests require obtaining information, assistance and approvals from other departments or outside sources.
 The timeliness of their responses is not under our control.
 Please be patient.
 We will notify you as soon as a resolution to the issue is reached.

 Effective Date of Accommodations

-Accommodations go into effect in a course at the time the student discusses the contents of the accommodations letter with the instructor for that course, with the exception that a minimum of five business days’ notice must be given to the instructor to obtain extra time or an alternative location for an evaluation, test or other assessment.
+Accommodations go into effect in a course at the time the student discusses the contents of the accommodations letter with the instructor for that course, with the exception that a minimum of three business days’ notice must be given to the instructor to obtain extra time or an alternative location for an evaluation, test or other assessment.
 Accommodations are never retroactive, and will not change grades or assignments that occur before this discussion.

 All grade appeals should be made by the student through the processes of the individual academic department.
 ARC will not support a grade appeal that is initiated later than the department’s appeal deadline, or more than two weeks after the grade is posted, whichever is earlier.

 We receive a large number of requests to proctor exams for reasons related to the students’ disabilities.
 Our resources are limited, and we cannot provide proctoring for exams rescheduled to facilitate travel, vacations, social events, family reunions, interviews, etc. Remote proctoring is offer this fall (Fall 2020).
 Visit the ARC proctoring page for more information.